Yan Valery: Angers

 On 1 September 2022, Valery joined Ligue 1 club Angers on a four-year contract.

+Sheffield Wednesday

+On 21 June 2024, Valery returned to England, signing for Sheffield Wednesday for an undisclosed fee.
+He made his Wednesday debut against Plymouth Argyle on 11 August 2024, starting the game in a 4–0 victory.
+He scored his first goal for Wednesday away at Middlesbrough on Boxing day, scoring the equalising goal after Wednesday went 3–0 down.

 International career

 Valery has represented France at both under-17 and under-18 level.
 In January 2019, he met with Tunisia manager Alain Giresse and agreed to play for the Tunisia national team.

 In September 2022, Valery accepted a call-up to play for Tunisia in friendlies against Comoros and Brazil in preparation for the 2022 FIFA World Cup.
 He made his debut as a late substitute in the 5–1 loss to Brazil on 27 September.